Carolina Air Care

-Carolina Air Care has been providing transport services to the citizens of North Carolina since 1986.
+Carolina Air Care was established in 1986 as an extension of UNC Memorial Hospital.
 UNC created a Critical Care Transport service to include an Adult Critical Care Transport Team, which established a Hospital Based Flight Program with versatility to respond to both pre-hospital scene requests and interfacility [hospital to hospital] services, as well as a dedicated pediatric/neonatal team.
-Over the last 32 years, we have transported over 60,000 patients.
+Over the last 35 years, we have transported more 120,000 patients.
+Our medical teams bring the highest level of care normally provided in an ICU or trauma unit to the patient wherever they might be.

-Visit our Facebook page to learn more about our services and see photos of our helicopters in action.
+Visit our social media pages to learn more and see our crews in action.

 Contact Our Leadership Team

 - Jennifer Haynes, Program Manager

 - Dave Vaninwagen, Communications, Fleet, Logistics Operations Manager

 - Josh Compton, Training, Education and Performance Improvement Manager